mworzala/canary/README.md

 # Canary

-Canary is a way of writing unit tests for [Minestom](https://minestom.net/).
+Canary is a way of writing tests for [Minestom](https://minestom.net/).

 ## Install